LearnersGuild/guide/Phases/program-faqs.md

 Learners who complete, understand, and clearly explain 80% or more of the content covered in their phase interview will be accepted into the phase for which they’re interviewing.

+#### What am I expected to be able to explain in a comprehension interview?

+In your phase interview the interviewer is going to try and get a sense of your comprehension of the code you submitted, so they will be asking you to explain parts of it.
+You won't be expected to explain abstract technical ideas that are unrelated to your code, but you *will* be expected to be able to explain the code you wrote and how it works on a basic level.

+Here's a non-technical analogy.

+Imagine you were learning to speak a foreign language instead of Javascript, say Romanian.
+We give you a take home exam and one of the questions is,

+> “How do you say, ‘I’m very hungry’ in Romanian?”

+and you write down the correct answer:

+> “Mi-e foarte foame.”

+In the comprehension interview you wouldn't be asked the etymology of the word “foarte” or to give a primer in verb conjugation in romance languages.
+What you would be expected to be able to answer are questions like “What does the word ‘foarte’ mean?“.

+That’s pretty much the type of understanding we're looking for in the Phase interviews.
+If you submit a 10 line function you may be asked something like, “What does line 5 do?“.
+So you should know roughly what each line of your code does and be able to explain it.

 #### How many times can a learner take a Phase Interview?

 Learners may attempt a phase interview twice within the eight-week time period.